nicenustian/stocks-bayesian-lstm-and-transfer-learning/README.md

 Trainable params: 1,218,480
 Non-trainable params: 0
 _________________________________________________________________

+# training for a model with combined weights using all sotcks one by one

 Epoch 1/1000
 32/32 [==============================] - ETA: 0s - loss: 0.7893
 Epoch 00001: val_loss improved from inf to 0.48532, saving model to new/models/combined_model